EllaBrands/stanDev/Where-do-I-create-a-new-issue.md

 # Where to add issues

 Since the development of Stan happens across multiple repositories now, adding a single feature may span multiple repositories.
-Take a look at the diagram and add issues to each of the repositories that need to change in order to accomodate the feature request or issue.
+Take a look at the diagram and add issues to each of the repositories that need to change in order to accommodate the feature request or issue.

-Since that statement is a bit abstract, below are more concrete use cases.

 # Use Cases